Skip to content

 1. Observability First

-• Include correlation IDs to track requests across agents
+• Include session IDs and correlation IDs to track requests across agents

 2. Fail Fast and Clearly

-• Implement circuit breakers to prevent cascade failures
+• Implement callback-based error handling to prevent cascade failures

 3. Isolate and Reproduce

-• Create minimal test cases that reproduce issues
+• Create minimal test cases using the Agent interface for reproduction

 4. Monitor Continuously